-We have audited College of the Rio Hondo Community College District's (the District) compliance with the types of compliance requirements as identified in the California Community Colleges Contracted District Audit Manual 2022-23, published by the California Community Colleges Chancellor's Office, for the year ended June 30, 2023.
-The applicable state compliance requirements are identified in the table below.
+We have audited College of the Rio Hondo Community College District's (the "District") compliance with the types of compliance requirements as identified in the 2023-24 California Community Colleges Chancellor's Office Contracted District Audit Manual, for the year ended June 30, 2024.
+The applicable state compliance requirements are identified below.

-In our opinion, the District complied, in all material respects, with the compliance requirements referred to above that are applicable to the programs noted below that were audited for the year ended June 30, 2023.
+In our opinion, the District complied, in all material respects, with the compliance requirements referred to above that are applicable to the programs noted below that were audited for the year ended June 30, 2024.